phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 This turned out to not work very well, so in the end we settled on only extracting the features for the range $[-w - \SI{10}{ms}, \SI{0}{ms}]$ where $w$ is the context width, and training the network on $[-w - \SI{10}{ms},\allowbreak \SI{10}{ms}]$ and $[-w, \SI{0}{ms}]$.
 This gives us two training samples per utterance, reduces the smearing problem and at the same time forces the network to learn to correctly handle when its inputs are the same or similar but offset by one.

 We can also choose to only use every n-th timestep, which we call the "context stride".
-This works under the assumption that the input features don't change with a high frequency, which greatly reduces the input dimension and speeds up training.
+This works under the assumption that the input features don't change with a high frequency, which greatly reduces the input dimension and speedsa up training.
+Because we extract our features for a frame width of \SI{32}{ms} as described in {#sec:janus}, our features do not change much over two or three frames with the shift of \SI{32}{ms}.
 In practice a stride of 2 worked well, meaning one frame every 20 milliseconds.
-This works great in combination with the above.
+This works great in combination with the above method for choosing context ranges from the training areas.
 For example, with a stride of 2 and a context size of \SI{100}{ms}, we would now get these two training samples (described as frame indices relative to the onset of the backchannel utterance):

 1. [-10, -8, -6, -4, -2, 0]
 2. [-11, -9, -7, -5, -3, -1]